Taidō: Five types of body movements

 These movements are combined with punches, kicks, and other techniques.
 The last category, Ten, includes acrobatic movements, for instance back-flips, which makes Taidō spectacular to watch.

-Taidō has a special kind of foot-work, which is called unsoku, as well as non-stepping (acrobatic) locomotion, called unshin.
+Taidō has a special kind of footwork, which is called unsoku, as well as non-stepping (acrobatic) locomotion, called unshin.

 Competition

 Competitions in Taidō include Jissen (sparring), Hokei (which is similar to kata), and Tenkai, which is a made-up fight, where one "hero" defeats five opponents during the last part of a 30-second bout.
 In Tenkai the judges give points to the competing teams in a similar manner as is done in for instance figure skating.

 Jissen (Sparring)

 Taido is a semi contact sport.
 A taido match is won by the competitor who is either the first to score a full point (ippon), or has more points when the time ends.
 A good hit must have proper and legal technique, timing, target, contact and kiai (a shout accompanying the strike).
 The head is not a valid target.
 Also, hits must not knock out the other person, but simply indicate the weak point in the opponent's defence.

 A kick or a punch is worthy of ippon when it is performed from proper taido movement, has control, lands on the opponent's torso and is finally followed by an immediate retraction and return to one's original position.
 Failing these, an imperfect hit can however merit a half point (wazari) or a quarter point (yuko).

 Warnings are given for improper and bad movement, poor basic stance, wrong target area for strikes or physical damage to the opponent.
 Typical of a taido match is the constant movement, used for maintaining good distance to the opponent and gaining a feasible offensive position.
-Turning and twisting moves, acrobatics and shifts in body axes are an integral part of a taido match.
+Turning and twisting moves, acrobatics and shifts in body axes are integral parts of a taido match.

 There are no weight classes in taido, because a taidoka must be able to fight against all and any kinds of opponents.